tylerablackham/startup/conflictTest.md

-Some text to the file
+Some text (different modifications) to the file